Burghfield: Services

-There are now a number of services in Burghfield Common, including a recently opened Tesco Express (converted from the former Rising Sun pub); a Post Office with a Nisa-Today's supermarket; an Esso petrol station incorporating an 'On the run' mini-market; a pharmacy; the Forge Garage; two estate agents (Parker's and Davis Tate); a baker; a window and conservatory supplier; a pet food shop; a hairdresser; a greengrocer; a health centre; a public library and a public swimming pool (both adjacent to The Willink School); a veterinary surgery; a Co-op small supermarket; a "Village stores"; a Bangladeshi restaurant/takeaway ("Bahgecha"); a Chinese takeaway; and a Burger and Grill fast food joint.
-There is also a Village Hall in the area.

-There are several public houses in Burghfield.
-The Hatch Gate and The Six Bells sit opposite each other in Burghfield Village, either side of the main Burghfield (Reading) Road.
-In Burghfield Common there is The Bantam, and formerly The Rising Sun which closed in 2011.
-In Sheffield Bottom is the Fox and Hounds.
-At Burghfield Bridge is the Cunning Man, which was built at the start of the 21st century and replaced an older pub with the same name.
-There is a hotel, Roselawn Hotel, formerly a large Victorian farmhouse, located near the bottom of the Reading Road on Burghfield Hill.

-Exchange
+Services in Burghfield and Burghfield Common include pubs, shops, a petrol station, restaurants and take-aways, a pharmacy, a library, a vet, a swimming pool, and a village hall.

+Telephone exchange

-Burghfield Common has its own telephone/ADSL exchange, serving 2,891 residential premises, and 91 commercial premises.
+Burghfield Common has its own telephone exchange on Reading Road, serving 2,891 residential premises, and 91 commercial premises.
 The exchange also covers the nearby villages of Ufton Nervet, and Sulhamstead.
-Recently, Talk Talk unbundled the exchange for use with their up to 24Mbit/s service (ADSL2+).
-Talk-Talk is currently the only provider to offer this service.
-No cable services exist in the village.

 Water

 Burghfield Common and the surrounding villages are served by a large water tower located to the southwestern end of the village, just inside Wokefield Common.
 There is a small sewage works on Clayhill Brook, between Burghfield village and Trash Green.

 Power station

 There is a 45MW gas fired combined cycle gas turbine power station at Cottage Lane, Pingewood, known as Burghfield Generation Plant.
 It was opened in 1998 and is operated by Scottish and Southern Energy Generation Ltd. It required the laying of a 9 km, 200mm-diameter gas pipeline.